 3. The limitation period of warranty claims is three years after delivery.

-3. The seller is obliged to take out and maintain a product liability insurance against bodily injury and damage to property with a sufficiently high amount of cover for the subject of the contract.
+3. The seller is obliged to take out and maintain a product liability insurance against including extended product liability bodily injury and damage to property with a sufficiently high amount of cover for the subject of the contract.
 This in no way affects any more extensive statutory claims of the buyer.

 4. Should a claim be lodged against the buyer by a third party because the seller’s delivery constitutes a violation of a legal property right of the afore-mentioned third party, the seller undertakes, on the buyer’s first summons, to release the buyer from the claims, including all the expenses incurred by the buyer in connection with the claim and his refuting it.
 Unless agreed in writing by the seller, the buyer is not entitled to recognise the claims of the third party and / or to make any agreements with the third party with respect to these claims.
 The period of limitation for these rights of recourse is three years calculated from the time the buyer becomes aware of the claims being brought against him by the third party.

 1. The buyer retains the title to all parts (goods that are subject to retention) and tools that he has provided.
 Any processing or alterations undertaken by the seller are executed exclusively on behalf of the buyer.
 Should goods belonging to the buyer that are subject to retention be processed with other objects not belonging to him, he is entitled to joint ownership of the newly created object, in proportion to the value at the time of the processing of the goods delivered by him that are subject to retention and the other objects that were processed.
 The same applies if an object provided by the buyer is inseparably bonded with other objects not belonging to him.
 If the object belonging to the seller constitutes the main object after the bonding, then the seller undertakes to transfer proportional joint ownership to the buyer.
 In either case the seller safeguards the property owned commonly and / or jointly for the buyer.